partrickJhonson/beef/Autorun-Rule-Engine.md

 ```

 ## RESTful API
-For easier integration with other tools or with your custom scripts, RESTful APIs are available also for the Autorun Rule Engine.
+For easier integration with other tools or your own custom scripts, RESTful API endpoints are available also for the ARE.

-### Add rule
+### Add Rule
-Ruleset (ie_win_htapowershell.json):
+Ruleset (`ie_win_htapowershell.json`):

 ```javascript
 {
   "name": "HTA PowerShell",